 — Use programming language provided features or thread-library provided features that couple the activated thread with the activating thread to detect activation errors so that errors can be reported and recovery made.

-— Use static activation in preference to dynamic activation so that static analysis can guarantee correct activation of threads.
+— Use static task activation in preference to dynamic task activation so that static analysis can guarantee correct activation of threads.

 Implications for language design and evolution